-Forcing OneDrive to Store Files On Your PC
+Forcing OneDrive To Store Files On Your PC

+These steps work in Windows 7, Windows 8, and Windows 8.1.
 There are two ways to force OneDrive to store files on your PC or locally.

-Right-click on the OneDrive icon.
+Start by opening File Explorer and right-click on the OneDrive icon.

-Click on “Make available offline.”
+Click on Make available offline.

 This will immediately begin downloading all the files to your PC.
 This can take a bit of time if you use OneDrive frequently, so ensure you have the time and the Internet connection to make the process easier.